chadpark07/recipe-investigation/README.md

 ## **Fairness Analysis**

 To assess model fairness, I will ask the question: “Does my model perform better for recipes that were submitted before 2009 compared to recipes that were submitted during and after 2009?”
-Here Group X will be the recipes that were submitted before 2009 and Group Y will be the recipes that were submitted during and after 2009.
+Here Group X will be the recipes that were submitted before 2009 and Group Y will be the recipes that were submitted during or after 2009.
 The evaluation metric used will be F1-score just like in the baseline and final models.
 In order to test for fairness, a boolean column called `before_2009` will be created and a permutation test run 1000 times and shuffled on the `before_2009` columns will be used.

 Null Hypothesis: The classifier's F1-score is the same for both recipes that were submitted before 2009 and after 2009, and any differences are due to chance